ForgeRock's Statement on Modern Slavery

 We comply with all applicable employment legislation relating to employee terms and conditions, including pay, and we make sure that all direct employees have the appropriate rights to work.

 Risk and compliance

-We are also taking steps to evaluate the nature and extent of our exposure to the risk of modern slavery occurring with our own suppliers by maintaining open dialogue with all suppliers.
+We are also taking steps to evaluate the nature and extent of our exposure to the risk of modern slavery occurring with our own suppliers by maintaining open dialogue with all suppliers and having in place standard contractual clauses where applicable.
 Based on the size of our company and the nature of our business activities, we do not consider at this stage that we operate in a high-risk sector.

 Following the review of our actions this financial year to prevent slavery or human trafficking from occurring in our business activities, we intend to continue to maintain robust standards to address slavery and human trafficking.

 This statement has been reviewed and approved by John Fernandez, CFO of ForgeRock US, Inc. and Director of ForgeRock Limited on January 5th, 2021.